-Shatakshee Dhongde is an Associate Professor of Economics at Georgia Tech.
+Shatakshee Dhongde is Associate Dean for Academic Affairs and Associate Professor of Economics at Georgia Tech.
 She obtained her PhD. from the University of California, Riverside.
 She is also a research affiliate with the Institute of Research on Poverty at the University of Wisconsin, Madison.
 Her research has focused on the economics of poverty.
 Poverty is a multidimensional concept and is often not captured by income levels.
 Her papers measure poverty in its many forms and have been published in leading economics journals.
 In particular, her research on measuring multidimensional poverty in the United States has been highlighted in the national media, including NPR.
 She was awarded the Nancy and Richard Ruggles Prize for young researchers by the International Association of Review of Income and Wealth (IARIW).
-She is also the recipient of multiple teaching awards at Georgia Tech.
+She serves on the Editorial Board of the Journal of Poverty and Social Justice.

 Watch Dr. Dhongde’s short clip on Changing the Lens on Poverty Research